pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

     pg_session_empty.query(Room).delete()
 ```

 Note that this last fixture has a `function` scope, thus it is run for every test.
 Therefore, we delete all rooms after the yield returns, leaving the database in the same state it had before the test.
 This is not strictly necessary in this particular case, as during the tests we are only reading from the database, so we might add the rooms at the beginning of the test session and just destroy the container at the end of it.
-This doesn't, however, work in general, for instance when tests add entries to the database, so I preferred to show you a more generic solution.
+This doesn't generally work, however, such as when tests add entries to the database, so I preferred to show you a more generic solution.

 We can test this whole setup changing the `test_dummy` function so that it fetches all the rows of the `Room` table and verifying that the query returns 4 values.